How it’s changed!

 Got a list of bullet points?
 Try using a 📍 emoji, for example.

-It’s still professional, but it adds colour and makes it that more engaging.
+It’s still professional, but it adds color and makes it that more engaging.

 Now, the next part won’t apply to every company.